 If You Miss a Payment, You Are In Default

 If you've already missed a payment on your MCA, your business is technically in default.
 Missing any payment breaches (or breaks) the contract you've signed, at least according to the lender.
-When you default it invokes the lender's right to pursue you and your business.
-That includes the right to sue you and your business.
+When you default, it invokes the lender's right to pursue you and your business.
+That includes the right to leverage a UCC lien, so they can contact customers, lock merchant accounts, as well as sue you and your business.

 In most cases, MCA lenders require that business owners sign a personal guarantee to get the merchant cash advance.
 If you had to sign any type of personal guarantee, you may be personally liable for that business debt.
-This means your personal finances and assets (which can include your savings, your property, any investment accounts, and more) may also be at risk.
-This is just another reason why it's so important to ensure you have a qualified, local attorney with experience dealing with merchant cash advance lenders to defend your rights.
+This means your personal finances and assets (which can include your savings, your property, any investment accounts, and more) are at risk.
+Which is one more reason that having a qualified attorney with experience dealing with merchant cash advance lenders, and who practices law in your business's state, is important to defending your rights.

 If your business defaults on an MCA, the collection process swiftly begins.

 What Happens After A Business Defaults on an MCA?

 Defaulting on an MCA is particularly scary for most businesses since MCA lenders act quickly.
 They are often quick to tell borrowers that they will sue for fraud, seize property, send in-person collectors or property inspectors, file a collection lawsuit, file a confession of judgment, use UCC liens, or other legal collection efforts.

 #1 If The MCA Lender Has a Confession of Judgment, cognovit note, or agreed judgment

 If your MCA lender has a Confession of Judgment (CoJ), Cognovit Note, or Agreed Judgment (AJ), they are likely to move quickly against you.
 "Wait!" you say, "I heard CoJs are illegal."
 WRONG!
 CoJs are just now more limited in their use.